 STAY: Chic boutique Le Saint-Sulpice Hotel Montreal pays tribute to pop and postwar artists in its individually decorated guestrooms.
 An impressive hotel art collection includes originals by the likes of Warhol and Lichtenstein.
 Plus, the complimentary continental breakfast includes NY-rival St. Viateur bagels.

 STAY: Recommended by friends as their go-to choice for a romantic getaway, Hotel Nelligan is a 105-room boutique hotel created from two circa mid-1800s buildings.
-Splurge for a penthouse suite with private terrace and panoramic views of Old Port.
+Splurge for a penthouse suite with a private terrace and panoramic views of the Old Port.

 Montreal is easy to get to by plane, train, or automobile from Northeast USA.
 Montreal-Pierre Elliott Trudeau International Airport YUL (or YMQ – all Montreal airports) runs nonstop flights to all major cities, and with the current favorable exchange rate, it can be very economical to initiate flights from here.

 From Albany NY, the drive is just over 3 hours–doable as a day trip but preferable as a weekend getaway.
 Be prepared to show passports on the border.
 Amtrak offers great deals on round-trip train travel between NYC and Montreal, but the eleven-hour ride is twice as long as the road trip.